zammad/zammad-org/src/en/documentation/use/basics/create-tickets.md

 - You proactively have to inform a customer by sending out a message.

-In situations like these, you need to create a new ticket manually and click the ::+:: button at the bottom of the navigation bar.
+In situations like these, you need to create a new ticket manually and click the ::+:: button at the bottom of the primary navigation.
 This shows a ticket create screen where you can add all needed information.

 ![Screenshot shows ticket create screen](/screenshots/cypress/documentation/use/basics.cy.js/ticket-create.png)